dg9vh/MMDVMHost-Dashboard/linux-step-by-step.md

 	>sudo apt-get install php5-common php5-cgi php5

-	If you use a Raspian Stretch use:
+	If you use a Raspian Stretch or Raspbian Buster use:

 	>sudo apt-get install php7.3-common php7.3-cgi php